Invest in Experience™

 Once in the capital, Lo Manthang, we will view and photograph the annual three-day Buddhist festival of Tiji within the old walled city.
 Tiji is a spring-renewal rite ushering in the life-giving monsoons.
 As importantly, in a ritual called 'chasing the demons', it celebrates the triumph of the forces of light over those of darkness.

-The Chinese have recently finished a road from Mustang's Sino border onward south thru the realm into Nepal.
+The road from Mustang's Sino border onward south thru the realm to Jomsom is now finished and fully navigable.
 This rough thru-way (and, now, the electricity and spotty mobile cellular service the road has allowed) will forever alter not just the landscape but Upper Mustang's 5,000 inhabitants and their culture.
-What, for the last 1000 years has been a week's trekking at high altitude can now be done in a one or two day (sometimes dizzying) drive.
-Join us as we see this Tibetan cultural area in its last years of sparse tourism.
+What, for the last 1000 years has been at least a week's trek at high altitude can now be done in a one or two day (sometimes dizzying) drive -- if one does not stop to smell the roses.
+Join us as we take our time and gain elevation to enter this Tibetan cultural area in its last years of sparse tourism.

 A bonus of our trip is that arrangements and lodgings are organized by members of the once-royal family, 26th and 27th generation descendants of the Kingdom's founder Ame Pal!